antistereov/server-config/README.md

 If everything went well, you need to connect to the VPN (instructions to set up VPN: [here](#vpn)) and access the GUI here: `http://10.0.0.5:81`

-You can find how to set up proxy hosts here: [DNS, Proxy, Cloudflare](#dns-proxy-cloudflare).
+You can find out how to set up proxy hosts here: [DNS, Proxy, Cloudflare](#dns-proxy-cloudflare).

 ### SSL Certificates